All the Pretty Horses (novel)

 and the National Book Critics Circle Award.
-It is also the first of McCarthy's "Border Trilogy".
+It is the first of McCarthy's "Border Trilogy".

 The book was adapted as a 2000 film starring Matt Damon and Penélope Cruz and directed by Billy Bob Thornton.

 Plot summary

 The novel tells of John Grady Cole, a 16-year-old who grew up on his grandfather's ranch in San Angelo, Texas.
 The boy was raised for a significant part of his youth, perhaps 15 of his 16 years, by a family of Mexican origin who worked on the ranch; he is a native speaker of Spanish and English.
 The story begins in 1949, soon after the death of John Grady's grandfather when Grady learns the ranch is to be sold.
 Faced with the prospect of moving into town, Grady instead chooses to leave and persuades his best friend, Lacey Rawlins, to accompany him.
 Traveling by horseback, the pair travel southward into Mexico, where they hope to find work as cowboys.